suculent/thinx-device-api/README.md

 Ree RTM.md for all details.

+### GitHub Webhook support

+You can direct your GitHub webhooks to http://thinx.cloud:9000/ after adding a valid deploy key from GitHub to THiNX RTM.

 ## Endpoints

 See 03-test.sh.
 There is no point of maintaining documentation for this at current stage of development and user base zero.